jayp1206/CoolerGuy/README.md

 - Turn off the "Order Prints" picture task: Enabled ✔
 - Turn off the "Publish to Web" task for files and folders: Enabled ✔

-##### Kerberos
+##### Kerberos ✔
-- Support device authentication using certificate: Enabled
+- Support device authentication using certificate: Enabled (Forced) ✔

-##### Local Security Authority
+##### Local Security Authority ✔
-- Allow Custom SSPs and APs to be loaded into LSASS: Disabled
+- Allow Custom SSPs and APs to be loaded into LSASS: Disabled ✔
-- Configures LSASS to run as a protected process: Enabled (Enabled with UEFI Lock)
+- Configures LSASS to run as a protected process: Enabled (Enabled with UEFI Lock) ✔

-##### Locale Services
+##### Locale Services ✔
-- Disallow copying of user input methods to the system account for sign-in: Enabled
+- Disallow copying of user input methods to the system account for sign-in: Enabled ✔

-##### Logon
+##### Logon ✔
-- Block user from showing account details on sign-in: Enabled
+- Block user from showing account details on sign-in: Enabled ✔
-- Do not display network selection UI: Enabled
+- Do not display network selection UI: Enabled ✔
-- Turn off app notifications on the lock screen: Enabled
+- Turn off app notifications on the lock screen: Enabled ✔
-- Turn on convenience PIN sign-in: Disabled
+- Turn on convenience PIN sign-in: Disabled ✔

-##### OS Policies
+##### OS Policies ✔
-- Allow Clipboard synchroniztion across devices: Disabled
+- Allow Clipboard synchroniztion across devices: Disabled ✔
-- Allow upload of User Activities: Disabled
+- Allow upload of User Activities: Disabled ✔

-##### Sleep Settings
+##### Sleep Settings ✔
-- Require a password when a computer wakes (on battery): Enabled
-- Require a password when a computer wakes (plugged in): Enabled
+- Require a password when a computer wakes (plugged in): Enabled ✔

 ##### Remote Procedure Call
-- Enable RPC Endpoint Mapper Client Authentication: Enabled
+- Enable RPC Endpoint Mapper Client Authentication: Enabled ✔
-- Restrict Unauthenticated RPC clients: Enabled (Authenticated)
+- Restrict Unauthenticated RPC clients: Enabled (Authenticated) ✔

-##### Windows Performance PerfTrack
-- Enable/Disable PerfTrack: Disabled

-##### User Profiles
+##### User Profiles ✔
-- Turn off the advertising ID: Enabled
+- Turn off the advertising ID: Enabled ✔

 ### Windows Components